 Cookie Rojas was a five-time All-Star during a sixteen-year major league career.
-After his playing days ended, he managed in the majors, and he currently is a broadcaster.
+After his playing days ended, he managed in the majors, and then became a broadcaster.

 Born in Cuba, Rojas signed with the Cincinnati Reds organization as a 17-year-old in 1956.
 He reached the majors in 1962 as the Reds' Opening Day starter at second base in the first game ever played at Dodger Stadium.
-A little over a week later, facing the Los Angeles Dodgers again, he got his first big league hit, a single off Hall of Famer Sandy Koufax.
+A little over a week later, facing the Los Angeles Dodgers again, he got his first big league hit, a single off future Hall of Famer Sandy Koufax.

 Following the 1962 campaign, Rojas was traded to the Philadelphia Phillies for Jim Owens.
 By 1965, he became the club's regular second baseman, and he earned a spot on the National League All-Star team that year.
 A solid fielder, he led the NL in putouts in 1967 and NL second basemen in fielding percentage the following summer.
 Rojas appeared at all nine positions in the early years of his career.
 His one appearance as a pitcher, in the second game of a doubleheader on June 30, 1967, was a scoreless inning that ended with Rojas retiring Willie Mays on a fly ball.

 After the 1969 season, Rojas was dealt to the St. Louis Cardinals in the trade that would precipitate Curt Flood's lawsuit against baseball.
 In June of 1970, he was sent to the Kansas City Royals.
 He led American League second basemen in fielding in 1971 and 1974 and made the All-Star team four straight years, starting in 1971.
 He became the first player born outside the United States to hit a home run for the AL in the All-Star Game in 1972.